desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 Notice that the code in the activity does **not** need to know what the view looks like — neither does the view code need to know what the activity does with its events.
 This _separation of concerns_ is an important concept in Desk, which makes the overall application more maintainable and easier to extend.

+In our example app, this single activity can be created and _activated_ immediately, invoking its `ready()` method and displaying the view.

-While we activate a single activity immediately in this example (invoking its `ready()` method), a more complex app could include multiple (nested) activities that are activated and deactivated as the user moves around the application UI.
+**More complex activities** — A larger, more complex app includes multiple activities that are activated and deactivated as the user moves around the application UI.
+Activities can also be nested, and created dynamically to show parts of the UI or display particular data.
+In a web app, activities may respond to changes to the current URL.

-**Initializing the app** — Finally, we'll need to tell the app to start, initializing the renderer (for now, just the browser DOM — but other renderers may be available in the future) and adding the activity to the app.
+**Initializing the app** — After defining view and activity classes, we'll need to tell the app to start.
+This initializes the renderer (for now, just using the browser DOM — but other renderers may be available in the future).
+The activity object is added to the app and activated right away.

 {@import :sample-app}

-At this point, we set up the following:

-- Options for the web platform renderer and DOM location-based router.
-- All activities and services that are used in the app.
+At this point, a more complex app would also set options for the renderer and DOM-based 'router', and add more activities that may be activated dynamically.

 > **Run this app:** The finished app is available online HERE.

-**Compiling, bundling, and running** — The code above fits in a single file, but most real-world applications would be developed using multiple source code files, assets, dependencies, and configuration files — which need to be compiled and bundled into a distributable output package.
+**Compiling, bundling, and running** — The code above fits in a single file, but most real-world applications would be developed using multiple source code files, assets, dependencies, and configuration files — which all need to be compiled and bundled into a distributable output format.

 The Desk framework does **not** depend on a specific build tool or bundler.
 Refer to the {@link tutorials Tutorials} section for more information on how to set up a complete project and deploy it to the web or a native runtime environment.